moorepants/eme185/content/pages/reports.rst

    haven't quite homed in on a solution.
 Preliminary planning and scheduling
-   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet for the remaining weeks of the course.
-You should include a `Gantt chart <{filename}/pages/gantt-chart.rst>`_ with the details.
+   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet for the remaining weeks of the course, i.e. now until ~June 15th.
+You should include a `Gantt chart
+   <{filename}/pages/gantt-chart.rst>`_ with the details.
 Preliminary budget
    The purpose of the preliminary budget statement is to give a very rough idea of what expected project costs may be for your top designs.
 This will vary